Highlights of the Program

 - Demonstrating how pasture-based animal welfare, biodiversity, and regenerative grazing reduce emissions and strengthen ecosystem resilience

-- Highlighting growing market demand for certified regenerative dairy and the opportunities it creates for transparent, premium food systems
+- Capturing growing market demand for certified regenerative dairy and unlocking opportunities for transparent, premium food systems

 13:55 - 14:00